HelgeKeck/vcore-idex/README.md

 # Toolhead Offsets
 - copy [ratos-variables.cfg](/klipper_config/ratos-variables.cfg) into your ```config``` folder
-- Enter the offsets from the left toolhead in the file
+- Enter the offsets from the left toolhead
 - restart klipper

 Only change this!